apache/arrow-cookbook/java/source/python_java.rst

     array.type._export_to_c(c_schema_ptr)

     # Send Array and its Schema to the Java function
-    # that will update the dictionary
+    # update values in Java
     consumer.update(c_array_ptr, c_schema_ptr)

     # Importing updated values from Java to Python